Ayaz Najafov, Ph.D.

 Mentor: Professor Dario Alessi

-• Discovered that Akt phosphorylation by mTOR is key for its activation by PDK1.
+• Discovered that Akt phosphorylation by mTOR is key for its activation by PDK1 (Najafov et al., 2012, Biochem J).

-• Characterized the first specific PDK1 inhibitor and identified a mechanism of cancer cell resistance to PDK1 inhibitors.
+• Characterized the first specific PDK1 inhibitor and identified a mechanism of cancer resistance to PDK1 inhibitors (Najafov et al., 2011, Biochem J).

-• Performed SILAC phospho-proteomics screens and identified KIAA0802 as a novel target of the LKB1-MARK signaling pathway.
+• Performed SILAC phospho-proteomics screens and identified KIAA0802 as a target of the LKB1-MARK signaling.

-• Independently, developed mass spectrometry data analysis software, which resulted in a PI-level award.
+• Independently, developed MassSpec data analysis software, which led to a PI-level Innovator of the Year award (2012).

 MSc in Molecular Biology and Genetics, Bosphorus University, Istanbul, Turkey, and Harvard Medical School

-• Identified MENA, BRI, and HSF2 as novel transcriptional targets of the Wnt/β-catenin signaling pathway.
+• Identified MENA, BRI, and HSF2 as targets of the Wnt/β-catenin signaling (Najafov et al., 2012, PLOS One).

 BSc in Molecular Biology and Genetics, Bosphorus University, Istanbul, Turkey

-• Identified novel GDAP1 mutations in Charcot-Marie-Tooth hereditary motor and sensory neuropathy patients.
+• Identified novel GDAP1 mutations in Charcot-Marie-Tooth hereditary neuropathy patients (Parman, 2004, Brain).

 Publications